Alienware 17 In Laptop

 Design

-This Alienware 17 In Laptop gaming laptop has the sharp angles that are typical of the brand.
+This Alienware 17-inch gaming laptop has the sharp angles that are typical of the brand.
 Gunmetal grey spaceships haven’t changed much over the years.
-They still look scary with their sharp angles and two-toned grey and black color scheme.
+They still look scary with their sharp angles and two-toned grey and black colour scheme.
 They are also stylish because they have strong aluminium frames and soft plastic details.
 But after so many years, the style is showing signs of wear.

 Computer input devices (keyboard and mouse)

-• There are no Chiclet-style keyboards here, but Alienware’s traditional-style keyboard is nice and comfortable, with 2.3 mm of essential travel and 75 g of force needed to press a key.
+• There are no Chiclet-style keyboards here, but Alienware’s traditional-style keyboard is nice and comfortable.
+It has 2.3 mm of essential travel and 75 g of force needed to press a key.

 • Even though the keyboard is farther back on the deck than I would have liked, the soft-touch plastic made it bearable.
 On the other hand, I wish the keys had responded more strongly to how hard I pressed them.